istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/change-notes/index.md

 - **Added** Beta authentication API.
 The new API separates peer (i.e mutual TLS) and origin (JWT) authentication into `PeerAuthentication` and `RequestAuthentication` respectively.
 Both new APIs are workload-oriented, as opposed to service-oriented in alpha `AuthenticationPolicy`.
 - **Added** Authorization Policy supports deny action and exclusion semantics.
 - **Added** auto mutual TLS.
 This beta feature is enabled by default.
-- **Improved** node agent by merging with Pilot agent.
+- **Improved** node level citadel agent by merging with pod level Istio agent.
 This improves the security posture by removing the requirement of a pod security policy.
+- **Graduated** SDS to Stable and enabled it by default.
 - **Improved** Istio by including certificate provisioning functionality within Pilot.
 - **Improved** Support Kubernetes [`first-party-jwt`](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens) as a fallback token for CSR authentication in clusters that [`third-party-jwt`](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) is not supported.
 - **Improved** Istio's Pilot Agent by provisioning key and certificates for Prometheus consumption.